6 payment trends to look out for in 2023

 GST, short for Goods and Services Tax, is something that customers pay as part of a purchase and businesses charge as part of a sale.
-Even though GST has been around for over two decades now, we understand for some it can still be a little confusing, especially if you’re just starting out on your small business journey.
+Even though GST has been around for over two decades now, we understand for some it can still be a little confusing, especially if you’re a new business or just starting out on your small business journey.

-To help you better understand what it’s all about (and what your obligations are as a small business), we’ve written up this article covering all the details you need to know.
-Hopefully, it eliminates your GST woes and helps you feel more confident when it comes to tackling this essential business element.
+To help you better understand what it’s all about (and what your obligations are as a small business owner), we’ve written up this article covering all the details you need to know.
+Hopefully, it eliminates your GST woes and helps you feel more confident when it comes to your business expenses and tackling this essential business element.

 So, what is GST exactly?
 GST is a tax paid on most goods and services sold or consumed within Australia.
 (For a list of GST-free sales where GST doesn’t apply, you can visit the ATO website).